Showing 1–25 of 54 results

 The Bedworks Of Maine Ash “L” FrameThe Ash L frame is a basic clamshell design.

 We offer many platform beds that do not require the use of old-fashioned box springs or foundations.
 Some platforms are imported from the Far East while others are manufactured in the United States.
 Woods offered include solid oak, solid maple, solid ash, rubberwood, and more.
-Many of the styles are offered in multiple finishes.
+Many of the styles are offered in multiple finishes and very affordable.
+Check out our platform beds in our San Diego store or give us a call at (619) 260 8000.

 Why A Platform Bed Should Be In Your Bedroom